 Application has been made to the Financial Conduct Authority (the "UK Listing Authority") under the Financial Services and Markets Act 2000 (the "FSMA") for the Bonds to be admitted to the official list of the UK Listing Authority (the "Official List") and to the London Stock Exchange plc (the "London Stock Exchange") for such Bonds to be admitted to trading on the London Stock Exchange's Regulated Market (the "Regulated Market").
 References in this Prospectus to securities being "listed" (and all related references) shall mean that such securities have been admitted to trading on the Regulated Market and have been admitted to the Official List.
-The Regulated Market is a regulated market for the purposes of the Markets in Financial Instruments Directive 2004/39/EC, as amended.
+The Regulated Market is a regulated market for the purposes of Directive 2014/65/EU on markets in financial instruments, (as amended, "MiFID II").